Imagine it… It’s 2:20 in the afternoon and your day is barely through.

 Ooh, Hello There!

 What is that?
 Balls shaped in snack size that have Protein Powder in them?
-That are Vegan too?
+That is Vegan too?
 You click to open and find all these sinfully delicious recipes that have everything you need in that moment.

 Well, y’all are in luck!